studentkittens/lncs-pandoc/paper.md

 ## Password Management

-To manage passwords especially strong passwords which are not easy to remember, there are applications called password manager.
+To manage passwords, especially strong passwords, which are not easy to remember, there are applications called password manager.
 But also the password manager needs to be protected with a strong password.
 In this case, the YubiKey offers an extra layer of security.
 Password managers offering two-factor